 Having established the hypothesized relationships between consumption of a green (vs. non-green) product, consumption experience, green self- perception, and likelihood to recommend the product (H1, and H2a, H2b, H2c), the primary focus of this study was to investigate how decision autonomy acts as a moderating factor in these relationships.
 For further analysis we focus on a scenario in which all participants used a green product.
-In accordance with H3a, we expected that consumers who perceived themselves as having chosen to use the green product would evaluate their consumption experience more favorably, and would be more likely to recommend the product.
+In accordance with H3a, we expected that consumers who perceived themselves as having chosen to use the green product would evaluate their consumption experience more favorably, and would be more likely to recommend the product, compared with consumers who perceived they had been obligated to use the product.
 We note that, according to the findings of Tezer and Bodur (2020), individuals can perceive their consumption behavior as autonomous when they do not actively make a choice-provided they do not feel that the behavior has been forced upon them.